Most Enterpise Transformations Stall Before They Fail

 -

-When this checklist is typically used
+When this assessment is typically used

 -